 Social media doesn’t have to be all or nothing.
 While it can begin to negatively impact your mental, physical, and social health when used in excess, it can be extremely beneficial to those who use it sparingly.
 So, how can we create a healthy relationship with social media?

-If you feel as though your mental health has been adversely affected by social media and believe you need help, reach out to a mental health professional.
-They can help you figure out why you are feeling the way you are and teach you ways to get through negative emotions.
+If you feel as though your mental health is affected by social media and believe you need help, reach out to a mental health professional.
+They can help teach you ways to get through negative emotions.